serradura/u-case/README.md

 ### 3️⃣ Users creation

-> An example of a use case flow that define steps to sanitize, validate, and persist its input data.
+> An example of a use case flow that defines steps to sanitize, validate, and persist its input data.
 >
 > Link: https://github.com/serradura/u-case/blob/master/examples/users_creation.rb

-### 4️⃣ Rescuing exception inside of the use cases
+### 4️⃣ Rescuing exceptions inside of the use cases

 > Link: https://github.com/serradura/u-case/blob/master/examples/rescuing_exceptions.rb